 They're slightly smaller than many other types of lentils, and cook more quickly - they take just 15-20 minutes to become nice and soft.

-They cook down nicely, and they can end up quite mushy and soft if you want them to.
-In lots of recipes, this is exactly what you want to happen – they can become creamy and luxurious.
+They cook down nicely, and they can end up quite mushy and soft if you want them to, like in my tarka dal recipe.
+A lot of the time, this is exactly what you want to happen - they can become creamy and luxurious.

 Brown and green lentils

 Brown and green lentils aren't identical, but I've grouped them together here since you can pretty much use them interchangeably.
 Green lentils are a little larger than brown lentils, but otherwise, the differences are minimal.

 Because of their size, brown and green lentils do take a little longer to cook than red - more like 30-40 minutes to become nice and tender.

 They also keep their shape when cooked, so they're great to use when you want the shape of the lentils to be visible in the finished dish - scattered across a salad, for example.